zxdos/zxuno/hardware/kartusho/readme.txt

 to disable future accidental paging once game is selected.
 But if you want create your own game (it can be up to 512K) is better avoid locking.

+In the folder "roms" you have a game selection example to show how to make a game menu with 32 games of 16K each.
+That's the format of original IF2 cartridge games.
+Also you have an example in the folder "snapshots" to do the same with 48K games from .SNA files and with up to 10 games in the cartridge.